INTERVALS is an online platform established by Philip Morris International R&D to serve data transparency and reproducibility in science.

 Effective Tobacco Harm Reduction requires that a significant number of smokers adopt available MRTPs, meaning that MRTPs must be designed to minimize product risk while maximizing product acceptance by smokers.
 Therefore, an effective MRTP must meet two conditions:

 - it must significantly reduce the risk of disease compared with cigarettes;

 - it must be acceptable to smokers and encourage them to switch while neither appealing to non-smokers nor being perceived as an alternative to quitting (Institute of Medicine, 2001).

 To address a range of consumer needs and thereby ensure the broadest possible adoption of reduced-risk alternatives, the industry is developing a portfolio of products, including heated tobacco products (i.e., heat-not-burn products), e-vapor products (i.e., e-cigarettes), oral tobacco, and nicotine products.

-Evaluating candidate and potential MRTPs for their potential to significantly reduce smoking-related disease and death requires a robust, science-based assessment framework (Kozlowski and Abrams, 2016; Morven Dialogues, 2015), implemented by companies in the industry (Murphy et al., 2017; Smith et al., 2016a).
-As a result, numerous studies conducted with
+Evaluating candidate and potential MRTPs for their potential to significantly reduce smoking-related disease and death requires a robust, science-based assessment framework (Kozlowski and Abrams, 2016; Morven Dialogues, 2015), implemented by companies in the industry (Murphy et al., 2017; Smith et al., 2016).

 Recently, several independent reports and studies reviewing the available science on heated tobacco and e-vapor products have been published: